 Tie

-All four pedals transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
-This gives you the choice of using the pedals with your favorite bicycle computer, smart phone or tablet.
+All five pedals transmit data via both the ANT+ and Bluetooth SMART wireless protocols.
+This gives you the choice of using the pedals with your favorite bicycle computer, smartphone or tablet.

 Accuracy